 - Reduced system complexity increases reliability

 - Safe and reliable at all temperatures

 Using clean electric energy has always been hampered by the limitations of how to save and store it in batteries, how to use the energy from it and especially on how to charge these batteries.
-With Carbon based Power Capacitors many applications become practical again en they enable to reach clean energy sustainability as never before.
+With Carbon-based Power Capacitors many applications become practical again and they enable us to reach clean energy sustainability as never before.